idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

     publicNotesId: id, // the `id` of the credential to be revoked that is stored in the `publicNotes` field.
     publicNotes: JSON.stringify({
       ...publicNotes,
-      credential_status: "revoked" // updating the credential status to revoked }),
+      status: "revoked" // updating the credential status to revoked }),
   });
 ```